Scissors lift safety toolbox talk

 - Do not stand on the guard rail of the scissors lift during its operation.

-- During the operation and the platform is extended.
+- During the operation, the platform is extended.
 Do not manoeuvre the lift, as this may cause a fall of the equipment.

 - Consider the environment of your work.
 Keep the scissors lift on a firm surface or ground.
 This action will prevent the scissors lift from toppling, tipping or collapsing.